Books

 Sven Spieker (ed.), Bürokratische Leidenschaften.
 Kultur- und Mediengeschichte im Archiv (Berlin: Kadmos, 2004), 386pp.

-This volume brings together essays by philosophers, historians of science, literary theorists, and art historians.
+Philosophers, historians of science, literary theorists, and art historians analyze the role of archives in literature, art, theory, and cultural history.
 Located at the intersection of art, science, media studies, and art, the book investigates the relationship between cultural production and bureaucratic administration.
-One key concept at the center of Bürokratische Leidenschaften is the archive whose reach and influence is traced from Hollywood film to library organization.
+The archive’s reach and influence is traced from Hollywood film to library organization.
 Contributors include Stefan Rieger, Boris Groys, Wolf Kittler, Bernhard Siegert, and Sven Spieker.

 Sven Spieker (ed.), Gøgøl: Exploring Absence (Bloomington: Slavica, 2000)